rhelmer/chrome-auth-study/README.md

 We *should* be able to use `browser.identity` extension API from Firefox for Google provider, instead.
 This was mentioned by a Firebase user [in a comment on the issue above](https://github.com/firebase/firebase-js-sdk/issues/4002#issuecomment-757486599).

-Firebase password-based auth works OK within a Firefox extension.
+Firebase password-`based auth works OK within a Firefox extension.

 ## Firebase SDK rollup module issues
 Firebase throws errors and doesn't work properly when loading multiple modules after using rollup. "firebase is already loaded" is logged, and only one of storage or auth works at a time.